PSGAN: A Generative Adversarial Network for Remote Sensing Image Pan-Sharpening: Experiments

 \subsection{Dataset and implementation details}

-We train and test our networks on four datasets comprised of images acquired by QuickBird (QB) and GaoFen-1 (GF-1), GaoFen-2 (GF-2), and WorldView-2 (WV-2) satellites.
+We train and test our networks on three datasets comprised of images acquired by QuickBird (QB), GaoFen-2 (GF-2), and WorldView-2 (WV-2) satellite images.
 Since the desired HR MS images are not available, we follow Wald's protocol~\cite{Wald2000} to down-sample both the MS and PAN images with a factor of $r$ ($r=4$ in this paper).
 Then the original MS images are used as reference images to be compared with.
 We randomly crop patch pairs from the down-sampled MS and PAN to form training samples.
 It should be noted that we use larger patch size, $64\times 64 \times 4$ for MS patches and $256\times 256 \times 1$ for PAN patches, than our previous work~\cite{liu2018psgan}, in which the sizes for MS and PAN patches are $32\times 32 \times 4$ and $128\times 128 \times 1$, respectively.
 This will lead to smaller batch size during training, however, our experiments, which will be given in the next subsection, demonstrate that larger patch size produces better image quality.
-Brief information about the four datasets is illustrated in Table~\ref{tb:info_of_datasets}.
+Brief information about the three datasets is illustrated in Table~\ref{tb:info_of_datasets}.
 All the results reported in the following subsections are based on the test sets which are independent of the training images. \arraystretch{0.8}

-The PSGANs are implemented in PyTorch~\cite{paszke2019pytorch} and trained on a single NVIDIA Titan 1080Ti GPU.
+The PSGANs are implemented in PyTorch~\cite{paszke2019pytorch} and trained on a single NVIDIA Titan 2080Ti GPU.
 We use Adam optimizer~\cite{kingma2015adam} with an initial learning rate of 0.0002 and a momentum of 0.5 to minimize the loss function.
 The mini-batch size is set to 8.
-It takes about 10 hours to train one network.
+It takes about 8 hours to train one model.
+The source codes and more experimental results are available at https://github.com/zhysora/PSGan-Family.